 A cabinet forward plan of key decisions is published 28 days prior to the date of each cabinet meeting.
 This document lists all the items cabinet will be considering, that would either result in the council spending or saving £10,000 or more (or 5% of its budget, whichever is the greater), or would affect two or more wards of the borough.
 View the latest version of the cabinet forward plan.

 Residents and organisations of the borough are welcome to attend cabinet meetings and ask questions.
-Cabinet question time is held at the beginning of each Cabinet meeting (usually from 10am) when questions and comments are considered and petitions presented on matters dealt with by the cabinet (this excludes for example planning and licensing matters).
-Questions and comments may be submitted in writing (by letter or by e-mail) to the democratic services officer (Cabinet) by 5pm on the day prior to the cabinet meeting.
+Cabinet question time is held at the beginning of each cabinet meeting when questions and comments are considered and petitions presented on matters dealt with by the cabinet (this excludes for example planning and licensing matters).
+Questions and comments may be submitted in writing (by letter or by e-mail) to the democratic services officer (cabinet) by 5pm on the day prior to the cabinet meeting.
 Alternatively, you may ask a question at the meeting without giving notice, although you may not receive a response at the meeting.
 You will however be sent a written response.

 To submit questions to cabinet question time, or for further details regarding cabinet meetings, please contact email@example.com or alternatively, write to: